Legal Entity Identifier (LEI)

 The FSB recommended a three-tier structure for the global LEI system (GLEIS):

-- Regulatory Oversight Committee (ROC).
-The ROC will have the ultimate responsibility for the governance of the global LEI system.
+Regulatory Oversight Committee (ROC).
+The ROC has the ultimate responsibility for the governance of the global LEI system.

-- Local Operating Units (LOU).
-Local Operating Units will provide the primary interface for entities wishing to register for an LEI.
-They will be the local implementers of the global system.
+Local Operating Units (LOU).
+Local Operating Units provide the primary interface for entities wishing to register for an LEI.
+They are local implementers of the global system.